shahjahanctg/Ansible-with-Vagrant-Lab/task7/README.md

-work with system roles
+# Work with system roles

-- Create a playbook timesync.yml to use system roles to do the following on all managed nodes:
+### Create a playbook timesync.yml to use system roles to do the following on all managed nodes:

-  • Use the currently configured NTP client to sync time with
+  1. Use the currently configured NTP client to sync time with
-  • Use both classroom.example.com as NTP servers
+  2. Use both classroom.example.com as NTP servers
-  • Enable iburst
+  3. Enable iburst